vatpac-technology/sops/docs/aerodromes/sydney.md

 !!! tip
     Take in to account an aircraft's weight when Runway 16L/34R or 07/25 are in use.
 The aircraft may operationally require the longer Runway 16R/34L.
 If in doubt, ask the pilot.
 The aircraft may simply want a departure from 16R instead of 16L so they have a shorter taxi, for example.
 If the traffic situation permits, try to be accommodating of these requests.

-When using the SODPROPS mode, pass traffic information to aircraft that are departing and landing at the same time
+When using the SODPROPS mode, pass traffic information to aircraft that are departing and landing at the same time.

 !!! example
     **SY ADC:** "ABC, Traffic is DEF, a 737, on short final for the opposite direction parallel runway.
 Runway 16L, Cleared for Takeoff"